 If you’re a good host with a desirable space, you could add hundreds — even thousands — of dollars to your savings account with Airbnb.

-And there's no reason you can't be creative.
-We even found a guy who earns $1,380 a month renting out a backyard tent on Airbnb.
+And there’s no reason you can’t be creative.
+We even found a guy who listed a backyard tent on Airbnb as a joke back in 2015 and ended up earning $1,380 a month.

 Get to Know Your Neighborhood

 The holidays are a great time to learn more about your neighborhood and pick up a little money at the same time.

 Download the Shopkick app to make some passive income while you’re wandering around town checking out local shops, parks and attractions.

 Once you sign up, the app pays you in “kicks” for walking into certain stores (including Walmart, Target, T.J.Maxx and more).
 You can redeem them for gift cards to a number of retailers, including Amazon, Target, Walmart, Starbucks, Sephora and Best Buy.